USEPA/RAQSAPI/README.md

 It is highly suggested that users use a keyring manager to store and retrieve their credentials while using RAQSAPI.
-One such credential manager is provided by the keyring package [6].
+One such credential manager is provided by the keyring package.[4]
 The Keyring package uses the credential manager available for most popular operating systems to store and manage user credentials.
 This will help avoid hard coding credential information into R scripts.